2024-25 Thesis Process

 Rising seniors who are declared majors in the Economics and Business Department can use the information below for registering for their two thesis blocks in the 2024-25 academic year.

-NOTE: If you are a declared major in the Economics and Business Dept., and you are writing a thesis in the Economics and Business Dept. in 2024-25, you will need to complete, save to your computer, and send this 2024-25 Thesis Registration word document form to Nancy Heinecke at nheinecke@coloradocollege.edu by
+If you are a declared major in the Economics and Business Dept., and you are writing a thesis in the Economics and Business Dept. in 2024-25, you will need to fill out the Thesis Registration form.
+The form deadline is April 16th, 2024 at midnight.

 Submission